awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-setting-up.md

 ## Requirements for using Amazon FSx<a name="launch-wizard-sql-prerequisites-fsx"></a>

 Launch Wizard uses continuously available Amazon FSx file shares to host clustered databases\.
 The Amazon FSx file shares are accessible from within an instance joined to the domain\.
-You can either create a new Active Directory or connect to an existing Active Directory \(managed or on\-premises\)\.
+You can either create a new Active Directory or connect to an existing Active Directory \(managed or self\-managed\)\.
 If you connect to an existing Active Directory, you can use preexisting security groups \.
 The security groups must satisfy port and security requirements for FSx to communicate with the domain, as described in [Using Amazon FSx with your self\-managed Microsoft Active Directory](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/self-managed-AD.html) and [Using Amazon FSx with AWS Directory Service for Microsoft Active Directory](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/fsx-aws-managed-ad.html)\.

 If you are using an existing AWS Managed Active Directory instance, you must specify the ID of the managed Active Directory instance for FSx to be able to join the domain\.
 The account must have the same access rights in the domain as described in [Using Amazon FSx with your self\-managed Microsoft Active Directory](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/self-managed-AD.html) and [Using Amazon FSx with AWS Directory Service for Microsoft Active Directory](https://docs.aws.amazon.com/fsx/latest/WindowsGuide/fsx-aws-managed-ad.html)\.

+For Amazon FSx using NetApp ONTAP, Launch Wizard creates security groups in order to access the ONTAP file system and to set up failover clustering\.
+For port requirements, see [File System Access Control with Amazon VPC](https://docs.aws.amazon.com/fsx/latest/ONTAPGuide/limit-access-security-groups.html)\.

 **Backup schedule**
 Launch Wizard uses FSx defaults for setting up the backup schedule\.
 You can change the default settings in the FSx console after the build completes\.